tranjtGCP/Internal-Home-Directory/Project-Description.md

 - Justin Tran (Computer Science)

 ## Topic:
-** To Be Confirmed - Our project will focus on either a home inventory management system in which a user would scan receipts of orders / shopping trips or documents, whether they be from a brick-and-mortar store, an online order, or other various miscellaneous documents that indicate a change in inventory or a live-captioning device that will let a user review real-time conversation history. **
+Our project will focus on a home inventory management system in which a user could scan receipts of orders / shopping trips or documents, whether they be from a brick-and-mortar store, an online order, or other various miscellaneous documents that indicate a change in inventory, and have a constantly up-to-date list of their inventory,